skifli/creft/README.md

   - [Installation](#installation)
   - [Config](#config)

 A simple utility / games bot for Discord.
-It contains features such as counting channels.
+It contains features such as counting channels and games such as rock, paper, scissors.

 ## Installation